 A Venture Capital Attorney Explains how Entrepreneurs can Get Funding for Start-Ups and Early-Stage Companies

 Are you looking to raise capital for your company from friends and family, angel investors or venture capitalists?
 Have you been hearing about the new SEC rules that will allow crowdfunding of start-ups and other growing companies by offering stock for sale directly to investors?
 Or are you considering a web or email-based capital-raising campaign to take advantage of the new SEC Rules permitting advertising and general solicitation to accredited investors?
 I am an experienced, results oriented venture capital attorney.
-I and my associates are business and securities law experts located in Los Angeles and serving Southern California, offering quality services at rates that are a fraction of those charged by large corporate law firms.
+I and my associates at the law firm of Shumaker Mallory LLP are business and securities law experts located in Los Angeles and serving Southern California, offering quality services at rates that are a fraction of those charged by large corporate law firms.
 Call now at (424) 256-8560 for a free consultation, or send us an email via our contact form.

 I have prepared this Guide for entrepreneurs to help them in planning and structuring their companies with the goal of successfully raising capital from friends and family, angel investors an professional venture capitalists and other professional and institutional investors.

 The most important question you can ask yourself is whether your company is capable of attracting venture capital or other institutional capital.
 Professional investors are not interested in investing companies that do not have a reasonable possibility of quick growth, ability to capture significant market share, significant competitive advantages and very high investment returns.
 The reality is that most small businesses, such as a dry cleaner, restaurant, or clothing store will not meet these criteria and will have little or no chance of raising investor capital.
 Investors are looking for companies that have the potential to grow quickly through innovative products or services, usually based on a new technology or other innovation.
 Patent protection or other uniqueness is usually required.